What do Parish Councils do?

 - There should be a separate finance committee and a separate maintenance committee in each Parish.

 The Parish Pastoral Council meet for an hour one evening every two months or so.
 It considers how the parish is getting along overall, what else needs to be done and how best to do it.
-In doing so, it seeks to reflect the views of Parishioners and to assist Fr John.
+In doing so, it seeks to reflect the views of Parishioners and to assist Fr Michael.
 Council members will, on occasion, take on particular tasks such as the parish project.
 Council members traditionally serve for three years.